-Archaeology & Ruins, Central America, Couch Surfing, Global Citizenship, Living Life to the Fullest, Panama, Photo Essays, PodCast, Podcasts, Show Notes Page »
+Archaeology & Ruins, Central America, Couch Surfing, Global Citizenship, Panama, Photo Essays, PodCast, Podcasts, Show Notes Page »

 In Episode #14, Lainie & Miro speak with adventurer Paul, who was inspired to build a boat to visit the secluded Mayan ruins on the Usumacinta River in Mexico and found much more than he bargained for.

 Also in this episode, the history of a Panamanian port village, discovered by Columbus complete with real-life Pirates on the Caribbean.

 Portoblo is a sleepy port town in the Caribbean, but underneath it’s surface, a rich history.
 Pirates, a mysterious black Christ and it’s devoted pilgrims, and a rebel slave revolt driven which …

 Couch Surfing, In the Moment, Mexico, Photo Essays »

 If you read German, we hope you will enjoy these entries from Paul’s Diary, written about his 1 1/2 month adventure building a boat to travel down the Usumacinta River in Mexico.